Watch this clip of how this trope plays out.

 - In The Fifth Element, the Diva's aria is heard continuously over shots of her singing and of a fight scene happening elsewhere at the same time.

 - The gorgeous spirituals being sung by enslaved characters in Harriet often carry over into ensuing scenes to beautiful effect.

 - While Pippin is singing for Denethor in The Lord of the Rings: The Return of the King, the scene cuts to Faramir and his soldiers trying and failing to recapture Osgiliath from Sauron's troops.

 - In Muppet Treasure Island during the song 'Love Led Us Here' the camera cuts away from the two lovers to show the triumphant pirates basking in their new wealth.
 This pirate scene is silent, and only the song is heard when it's playing.

-- In the Community episode 'Environmental Science', Abed starts one of these by singing 'Somewhere Out There' for a reason that Makes Sense In Context.
+- In episode "Environmental Science", Abed starts one of these by singing "Somewhere Out There" for a reason that Makes Sense In Context.
 The camera jumps between him and two other scenes, and in one of the other scenes, a band starts playing, resulting in an amazing Distant Duet that continues through all three scenes.